kenkaycee/odin-recipes/README.md

 # odin-recipes
-My first Website project.
+My first HTML Website project.

-I will build a basic recipe webiste using HTML
+I will build a basic  webiste that shows diiferent recipes from popular countries.

+This is an Odin Project assignment.